seven-technologies-cloud/pythonrest/README.md

 **Version 0.3.4:**
 * Fix CORS issue by properly attaching headers to JSON responses in build_proxy_response

 **Version 0.3.5:**
-* Changed all the OptionsController.py script

-**Version 0.3.6:**
-* Changed the code to only set the CORS header to the requesting origin IF it's allowed, otherwise don't set the header at all.

-**Version 0.3.7:**
 * Fixed CORS trailing slash compatibility and optimized header handling.
 Fixed trailing slash compatibility, removed duplicate CORS headers, centralized all CORS logic in OptionsController for cleaner architecture, fixed invalid comma-separated origin headers.